 The best-kept secrets are the ones that hide in plain sight.
 Many people look straight at them, but fewer are truly able to appreciate their significance.
 Here’s a simple example: I got it from advertising legend Rory Sutherland, Vice-Chairman of Ogilvy.
-He included it in the brilliant Foreword he wrote for my forthcoming book Start With What Works: A Faster Way to Grow Your Business, which comes out in May.
+He included it in the brilliant Foreword he wrote for my new book Start With What Works: A Faster Way to Grow Your Business.

 I’ll let Rory speak for himself:

 “Just as I was finishing writing this Foreword, someone came to me with a very sweet story about a poor young woman in Africa who sold hard boiled eggs to people working on the building sites.
 She’d discovered that when she bundled them with a tomato and herb salad, which cost almost nothing to produce, certainly far less than an egg, what she was selling was no longer just an egg, but lunch.
 At that point, she was able to charge more than double the price of an egg for something that cost far less than two eggs to produce.”